- 4 chicken quarters or 8 chicken pieces of your choice with skin and bones

 - 2 tablespoons apricot preserves

-- 2 tablespoons Chipotles in adobo sauce or more to taste, add chiles if you please
+- 2 tablespoons sauce from chipotles in adobo or more to taste

 - Thoroughly rinse chicken pieces with cold water and pat dry.
 Sprinkle with salt and pepper.